The Course at Fakenham Golf Club

 Third & Twelfth Hole:

 A straight tee shot will leave you with an approach shot to a well guarded green.

-Better to be long with your tee shot than short – all the trouble is at the front of the green with bunkers left and right.
+Better to be long with your tee shot that short – all the trouble is at the front of the green with the bunkers left and right.

 A tough par 4 for most golfers, playing for a 5 is the best option.

 Aim your tee shot at the water tower in the distance to set up your second shot.
 A tricky green to putt on, make sure you read the green correctly.

 A 500yd par 5 hole.
 The marker post is a good line from the tee.
 If the wind is following, aim slightly to the left of the post.

 Keep your concentration and play away from the river.
 Focus on positioning your ball down the left side of the fairway and be positive with your approach shot.
 Another tricky green to read.